leliarhodes72/leliarhodes72.github.io/_portfolio/portfolio-1.md

 The Reflection Sentiment Analyzer significantly reduces the time needed to review tutor reflections.
 What once required a manual, labor-intensive review of each row can now be triaged in minutes.
 The sentiment labels and emoji flags create an at-a-glance summary that highlights which students might need additional attention, and which reflections indicate positive growth or success.

-During testing with sample tutor data, the plugin reliably flagged concerning patterns, such as:
-- Students experiencing panic or academic burnout
-- Session notes indicating disengagement or stress
-- Sessions that were very short or vague
+During testing with sample tutor data, the plugin reliably flagged concerning patterns such as panic language, vague notes, and very short sessions.
+While I didn’t use formal evaluation metrics like precision or recall, I designed the system to minimize false negatives — that is, to avoid missing any reflections that might indicate serious issues (e.g., self-harm, emotional distress).
+This meant I accepted a higher rate of false positives in order to ensure concerning cases were not overlooked.

 It also surfaced unexpectedly positive patterns, such as strong student initiative or well-organized progress, which might otherwise go unrecognized.

 The tool fits seamlessly into existing workflows — it does not require any third-party installation, and because it's built using native Google tools, it runs directly inside Google Sheets where tutors are already working.

-Feedback from staff emphasized that the tool could help identify struggling students sooner and support stronger, data-driven coaching and tutoring.
+I shared the tool with two staff members during my internship, both of whom provided positive feedback.
+One noted that the emoji-tagging made patterns easier to spot, while another mentioned that the automatic flagging helped surface comments they would have otherwise missed.
+Based on this feedback, I made several refinements to the plugin before final testing.

 ---